| Title: | Optional Types and Pattern Matching |

 is |

-Every optional argument passed to f_opt()
+Every optional argument passed to f_opt() will be

 converted to its original type before being sent